Billy1900/Learning-of-Computer-Science/README.md

 ## 2.3 Computer network

 ## 2.4 Algorithm
+- [DESIGN AND ANALYSIS OF ALGORITHMS](http://web.stanford.edu/class/cs161/): This course will cover the basic approaches and mindsets for analyzing and designing algorithms and data structures.
+Topics include the following: Worst and average case analysis.
+Recurrences and asymptotics.
 - [fucking-algorithm](https://github.com/labuladong/fucking-algorithm): Crack LeetCode, not only how, but also why.
 ## 2.5 Computer system
 - [计算机组原+原理相关](https://www.bilibili.com/video/av21376839/)